 A person arrested is usually entitled to a bond, the amount of which will be based on a bond schedule that serves as a general guide to courts for the imposition of bail amounts.
 Being just a guide, the court has the discretion to increase this amount based on variables such as whether or not the defendant is a flight risk, whether or not defendant may be a danger to the community or the perceived impact of the crime committed.
-If your lawyer wishes to argue on your behalf to lower the amount of your bond, this is usually done during a bail hearing, which usually takes place within 24 hours after your arrest.
+If your lawyer wishes to argue on your behalf to lower the amount of your bond, this is usually done during a bail hearing, which usually takes place within twenty four hours after your arrest.

-Certain presumptions do prevail.
 Courts favor the release of a defendant from jail before trial for the defendant to prepare for the court, and to find comfort in the presence and support of their family.
 If, however, you are charged with a non-bailable offense, or you feel that the bail amount that was set by the court is too excessive, your lawyer could make arguments on your behalf during the bail hearing to lower the amount of your bail, or to allow bail based on your personal standing and personal circumstances.

 Even with the constitutional prohibition against excessive bail, however, the amount of bail that is set is designed to be prohibitive enough that the defendant will think twice about skipping out on their bail and losing what money or collateral they have put up to secure his release.
 In most cases, however, the defendant is not able to afford paying his bail at all.
 But because it is still in his interest to secure his release pending trial, the one recourse the defendant can have is to seek the services of a bail bondsman or a bail agent.